-Charles Hoskinson is the former CEO of computing platform Ethereum and the founder and current CEO of blockchain company Input Output (IOHK).
+Charles Hoskinson is a mathematician, the former CEO of Ethereum, and the founder and current CEO of blockchain company Input Output (IOHK).
 Additionally, Hoskinson is the co-founder of blockchain projects Cardano and BitShares.

-Hoskinson entered the crypto space in 2013 through Invictus Innovations Inc, a company he founded with developer Dan Larimer to launch the BitShares network.
+Hoskinson entered the crypto space in 2013 through Invictus Innovations, a company he founded with developer Dan Larimer to launch the BitShares network.
 Bitshares is a crypto platform organized as a decentralized autonomous corporation — a term Hoskinson claims as his own.
-In a DAC, the company is managed by its shareholders and the protocol rather than a hierarchical tree of managers.
+In a DAC (similar to a DAO), the company is managed by its shareholders and the protocol rather than a hierarchical tree of managers.

 Later in 2013, Hoskinson started the Bitcoin Education Project, an online school where he met fellow Ethereum founder Vitalik Buterin.
 This led to Hoskinson becoming one of the eight original co-founders of Ethereum.
-While still in the early stages of the project, Hoskinson and the group put forth clashing visions for the structure of ethereum.
-Hoskinson argued that Ethereum should be a for-profit entity with a formal governance structure while Buterin sought to make the project a non-profit organization that was open-source and decentralized in governance.
+While still in the early stages of the project, Hoskinson and the group proposed clashing visions for the structure of Ethereum.
+Hoskinson argued the platform should be a for-profit entity with a formal governance structure while Buterin sought to make it a nonprofit organization that was open-source and decentralized in governance.
 Hoskinson characterized the dispute as a “boardroom brawl,” and departed from the project in June 2014.

 Later in 2014, Hoskinson collaborated with former Ethereum employee Jeremy Wood to create IOHK.
 IOHK’s aim was to be a third-party development company that would assist companies, government entities and academic institutions in building cryptocurrencies and blockchains.